 What do you need to do to get it?

 - set your desired location and dates ->

 - type “Misstourist” in the promo code field ->

 - press “Search Cars” ->

 - Enjoy the 10% discount to all cars!

 The discount is only for the car itself, not to the insurance – as the guys from Snap Rentals explained to me, it is a different company and they can’t give you discounts on that.
 This is still significant saving though!

-NOTE: You need book before the end of 2018 to get the discount (your travel dates can be in 2019, but you need to book the car before December 31, 2018).
+NOTE: You need to book before 31st of May 2019 in order to get the discount (your travel dates can be later, but you need to book the car before 31st of May).

 Fast facts about Snap Rentals: